How to Use History to Sell Innovation

 Read more…

-Many client conversations start with a complaint about some aspect of the writing process.
-I hear statements like these:
+Many client conversations start with a complaint about some aspect of the writing process and self-deprecating statements.
+For example:

-“I just can’t seem to find the right words.”
+“I just can’t seem to find the right words; I guess I have an inadequate vocabulary.”

 “My grammar is terrible.”